Jump Ahead To:

 Despite its proximity to the center city (just 3.5 miles northwest), Cathedral Heights is quite residential.
 This suburb adheres to professionals working in D.C.
 And families appreciate the quick access to inner-city, calm atmosphere, safety, and large lots.
 Upper Northwest and Bethesda are close by, and Glover Archbold Park and Rock Creek Park are 10-minute walks away.

 Besides the stunning centerpiece and namesake of the neighborhood (the Washington National Cathedral), Cathedral Heights is known for its traditional brick architecture and bounty of mature trees.
 The neighborhood draws a diverse, international crowd and offers a welcoming and friendly atmosphere.
-Neighbors get to know each other, attending frequent open-house parties and community gatherings.
+Neighbors get to know each other, attending frequent open-house parties and community gatherings, making it the friendliest area on our guide to the best suburbs in Washington D.C.

 Cathedral Heights is pet, bike, and pedestrian-friendly.
 Dog parks scatter the neighborhood, like the Newark Street Dog Park and Columbia Heights Dog Park.
 And locals enjoy this neighborhood’s scenic walkways, bike lanes, and public parks, like Newark Park and Turtle Park.